Each person’s recovery from substance abuse

-The first step in the recovery process begins when a person accepts that their drinking or drug use is a problem.
-After this admission or understanding, the process of recovery is different for everyone, but typically includes three stages:
+The first stage begins when a person accepts that their drinking or drug use is a problem.
+After this admission or understanding, the process of recovery is different for everyone, but typically includes three stages—each helping the person recognize the factors that lead them to use and enabling them to make the personal changes necessary to create a new, healthier path:

-In this stage, a person’s whole life may focus on recovery.
-Goals in this stage are:
+In this stage, the person’s whole life may focus on recovery.
+Goals include:

 • Learn about the addiction